ESCOMP/mizuRoute/README.md

 ## Overview

-MizuRoute is a community river model for simulating streamflow through user-defined, catchment-based vector river network.
-It takes runoff or lateral inflow from from a hydrologic, land surface model, or other data sources and routes water through rivers, lakes, and reservoirs.
+MizuRoute is a river model for simulating streamflow through user-defined, catchment-based vector river network.
+It takes runoff or lateral inflow (river model forcing) from a hydrologic, land surface model, or other data sources and routes water through rivers, lakes, and reservoirs.
 MizuRoute is designed for multiple applications, including stand-alone hydrologic and water-resources studies, regional and continental river-routing experiments, model intercomparison studies, and coupled Earth system modeling.
 MizuRoute supports parallel computing with Passing Interface (MPI), enabling multi-decdal to a century simulations over large and fine scale river networks such as regional, continental or global domains.
 We are also intereseted in expanding modeling capability, for example, tracers, stream temperature , data assimilations etc., as optional features, in addition to streamflow estimations.